 So far we have only been speaking about the optical IS found in lenses, but the EOS R5 and EOS R6, released in 2020, introduced 5-axis In-Body Image Stabilisation (IBIS) for the first time in Canon cameras, subsequently included in some other models in the range as well.
 IBIS moves the imaging sensor in order to compensate for camera movement and maintain a steady image.

-IBIS operates in tandem with the IS in lenses and is particularly effective against low-frequency vibration (such as that caused by your breathing and heartbeat) and at wider focal lengths, while optical in-lens IS is especially effective at telephoto focal lengths.
-The in-body and in-lens IS systems working together can deliver a groundbreaking 8-stops of combined IS, depending on the lens.1 With some lenses with a large image circle, such as the RF 28-70mm F2L USM and RF 85mm F1.2L USM, the camera's IBIS can deliver up to 8-stops of IS even though the lenses do not have built-in optical stabilisation.
+In the EOS R1 and EOS R5 Mark II, the in-body and in-lens IS systems working together can deliver up to 8.5-stops of stabilisation at the centre and 7.5-stops at the periphery, depending on the lens used.1 Other cameras in the range with IBIS, measured by the then-current CIPA standard, offer a groundbreaking 8-stops of combined IS, depending on the lens.2 With some lenses with a large image circle, such as the RF 28-70mm F2L USM and RF 85mm F1.2L USM, the camera's IBIS can deliver up to 8-stops of IS even though the lenses do not have built-in optical stabilisation.

-The EOS R7 delivers up to 7-stops of IS when paired with RF-S lenses such as its RF-S 18-150mm F3.5-6.3 IS STM kit lens,2 which has a smaller image circle designed to match the camera's APS-C sensor.
+The EOS R7 delivers up to 7-stops of IS when paired with RF-S lenses such as its RF-S 18-150mm F3.5-6.3 IS STM kit lens,3 which has a smaller image circle designed to match the camera's APS-C sensor.
 However, the EOS R7 has the same IBIS system as its stablemates and will deliver the same 8-stops of IBIS when using certain full-frame lenses such as the RF 28-70mm F2L USM or the RF 24-70mm F2.8L IS USM, for example.
 This is because the large image circle of these lenses gives the sensor more room to move and compensate for a greater degree of shake.

 In practical terms, following the examples we used above, 8-stops of IS means you may be able to shoot handheld with a 500mm lens at 1/2 sec, and in fact with a wide-angle lens you could possibly shoot handheld with a 4-second exposure.
 That's long enough to blur moving water but still keep the landscape sharp without the need for a tripod.